botblock/discord-botlist-best-practices/README.md

 5. have bot listing requirements (such as no NSFW outside NSFW channels, respect rate-limits, don't respond to other bots, etc.)
 6. blur NSFW profile pictures.
 7. have a ToS and Privacy page.
-8. not be a copy of other's bot lists (such as vcodes, sank6, RDL, and others that are open sourced, including lists that are edited or modified from other's lists).
+8. not be a copy of other's bot lists (open sourced lists, including lists that are edited or modified from other's lists).

 ---